 Even if a third party is not a grandparent or a person in loco parentis, there is a catch-all provision under which a non-parent can qualify for standing.
 Under Pennsylvania law, for example, an individual (not just family members) can gain custody as long as the child is not part of a dependency proceeding.
 First, however, the following three criteria require proof:

 - The third party assumes or is willing to accept responsibility for the child;

 - The third party has a sustained, substantial, and sincere interest in the child's welfare.
 That interest relates to the nature, quality, extent, and length of the involvement in the child's life;

-- Neither parent has any form of care and control of the child.
+- Neither parent has any form of care and control over the child.

 Best Interest Analysis

 Standing is only the first hurdle a third party must overcome to gain custody of a child.
 Next, the third party must prove to the court that it is in the child's best interest for them to grant custody.
 The court will then consider whether or not the grandparent should be awarded custody of the child by analyzing the sixteen custody factors outlined in 23 Pa.
 C.S.A. § 5328(a).
 A custody lawyer can review those factors to ensure you meet the requirements.

 In cases where the child's parents have separated, or a parent is deceased, the court must also consider the amount of personal contact between the grandparent and the child before filing the action.
 In cases where establishing standing because the child has resided with grandparents for more than 12 months, the court must consider whether awarding partial physical custody to the grandparents would interfere with the parent-child relationship.